Developing line speed around ruck for square blitz defence

 Warm down time: 5-8

-This session is based on making the players more aware of what is happening before they get into position.
+I have covered lots of defence stuff on getting into position...this session is on making the players more aware of what is happening before they get into position.

 To do this, the session sneakily breaks player concentration because the defender might not have to make the tackle at that ruck, or indeed the next ruck.